InterSystems IRIS Example Reference Architectures for Amazon Web Services (AWS)

 Figure 4.3-a: Example VPC Network Topology

 Persistent Storage Overview

-As discussed in the introduction, the use of AWS Elastic Block Store (EBS) Volumes is recommended and specifically EBS gp2 volume types.
-EBS gp2 volumes are recommended due to the higher read and write IOPS rates and low latency required for transactional and analytical database workloads.
+As discussed in the introduction, the use of AWS Elastic Block Store (EBS) Volumes is recommended and specifically EBS gp2 or the latest gp3 volume types.
+EBS gp3 volumes are recommended due to the higher read and write IOPS rates and low latency required for transactional and analytical database workloads.
 Local SSDs may be used in certain circumstances, however beware that the performance gains of local SSDs comes with certain trade-offs in availability, durability, and flexibility.

 Details of Local SSD data persistence can be found here to understand the events of when Local SSD data is preserved and when not.

 Like other cloud providers, AWS imposes numerous limits on storage both in IOPS, space capacity, and number of devices per virtual machine instance.
 Consult AWS documentation for current limits which can be found here.

 With these limits, LVM striping becomes necessary to maximize IOPS beyond that of a single disk device for a database instance.
 In the example virtual machine instances provided, the following disk layouts are recommended.
 Performance limits associated with SSD persistent disks can be found here.

 The benefits of LVM striping allows for spreading out random IO workloads to more disk devices and inherit disk queues.
 Below is an example of how to use LVM striping with Linux for the database volume group.
 This example will use four disks in an LVM PE stripe with a physical extent (PE) size of 4MB.
 Alternatively, larger PE sizes can be used if needed.

 - Step 1: Create Standard or SSD Persistent Disks as needed

 - Step 2: IO scheduler is NOOP for each of the disk devices using “lsblk -do NAME,SCHED”